 IRM, or integrated risk management, specifically focuses on identifying, managing and monitoring risks.
 It requires the company to have an integrated set of capabilities, including processes, principles and technologies, to make informed risk management decisions.

-Gartner defined the six attributes of IRM for risk management as:
+The six attributes of IRM for risk management include:

 - Strategy: Every organization should have a comprehensive risk assessment strategy in place, including robust governance, risk and compliance measures.